 Q. How are you protecting your staff, such as drivers?

 A. Keeping everybody as safe as possible is our absolute priority.
-We’re issuing face masks to those drivers who choose to wear them and we have protective screens on our buses to provide a physical barrier between our customers and our drivers.
+We’re issuing face coverings to those drivers who choose to wear them and we have protective screens on our buses to provide a physical barrier between our customers and our drivers.
 Other measures include additional cleaning of key touch points, displaying guidelines on social distancing and encouraging contactless where possible.